MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/fine-tune-maap.md

 author: msakande
 ms.custom: references_regions

-#customer intent: As a Data Scientist, I want to learn how to fine-tune models using user-managed compute to improve model performance for specific tasks.
+#customer intent: As a Data Scientist, I want to learn how to fine-tune models using user-managed compute to improve model performance for specific tasks..
 ---

 # Fine-tune using User-managed compute